gnembon/scarpet/programs/survival/README.md

 	Keep entity that you are spawning when you place back down.
 	Useful to make a crazy n-tuple spider farm or something like that.

+### sleep_ignore_fake_players.sc:
+#### By Sanluli36li
+	Skip the night and no longer required fake players to sleep.
+	Different from `OnePlayerSleeping`, still all real player is required on the server to cause night to pass.

 ### smasher.sc:
 #### By gnembonmc
 	There is a video on his channel about this.